BitByBit-B3/elements/README.md

 </details>

-## Contributing: The AI-Powered Way
+## Contributing with AI Assistance

-### Prerequisites
+### What You'll Need

-Any AI coding assistant that can:
+An agentic coding assistant that can:
 - Read and write files
-- Run commands
+- Execute terminal commands
-- Execute custom slash commands (optional but recommended)
+- Run custom slash commands (optional but recommended)

-Examples: Claude, GPT-4, Cursor, GitHub Copilot, etc.
+**Optimized for**: Claude Code, Cursor, GitHub Copilot, or similar tools

 ### Method 1: Smart Contribution (Recommended)